How to Clear

 filter, but the D.E. filter will clear a green pool about 50%

 faster than a sand filter.
+Make sure you keep the water level in

 - If you follow these instructions and your